-Each Fund seeks, on a daily basis, to provide investment results that correspond (before fees and expenses) to two times (2x) the performance of or two times the inverse (-2x) of the performance of a benchmark.
-The Funds do not seek to achieve their stated objective over a period greater than a single day.
-Because the Funds seek investment results for a single day only (as measured from the time a Fund calculates its NAV to the time of the Fund's next NAV calculation) and on a leveraged or inverse leveraged basis, each Fund is different from most exchange-traded funds.
+Each Fund seeks, on a daily basis, to provide investment results that correspond (before fees and expenses) to the performance of (1x) or two times (2x) the performance of, the inverse (-1x) or two times the inverse (-2x) of the performance of a benchmark.
+The Geared Funds do not seek to achieve their stated objective over a period greater than a single day.
+Because the Geared Funds seek investment results for a single day only (as measured from the time a Fund calculates its NAV to the time of the Fund's next NAV calculation) and on a leveraged, inverse or inverse leveraged basis, each Geared Fund is different from most exchange-traded funds.